An official website of the European Union. See all European Institutions

 Thanks to the Association Agreement, the EU maintains a special trade relation with Chile, which includes the liberalisation of trade in goods and services, legislation that regulates rights of establishment (investments) and mutual access to public procurements.
 In addition, other important issues of the trade part of the agreement include intellectual property, legislation concerning the technical obstacles to trade, as well as a chapter on customs cooperation and trade facilitation.
 Finally, very important are the agreements regarding sanitary and phytosanitary measures and wines and alcoholic beverages.

-Since the entry into force of the Agreement between Chile and the EU in February 2003, bilateral trade has grown by 100 %.
-The EU was the third largest trading partner of Chile in 2016, its second largest destination for exports (after China) and the third largest origin of imports (after the United States and China).
+Since the entry into force of the Agreement between Chile and the EU in February 2003, bilateral trade has doubled.
+The EU was the third largest trading partner of Chile in 2017, both for imports and exports (after China and the US).

 Trade in goods

 Exports from the EU to Chile mainly consist of industrial products such as machinery and transport equipment and other manufactured goods such as chemicals.
 The EU imports agriculture products such as fruit, copper and other metals and industrial products such as food, wine and cellulose from Chile.

 Trade in services

 Foreign direct investments (FDI)